ImnotBarbarossa/fuzzer_java/README.md

-# lingi2347_security
+# LINGI2347_Computer_System_Security
 A repository who regroup all the projects for the LINGI2347 course.

+This repository contains 2 projects :

+## Project 1: Fuzzer
+Implementation of a Fuzzer in Java.

-## How to use it
+### How to use it
-To run the program mutation-based fuzzer , use the following command:
+To run the program mutation-based fuzzer, use the following command:
 ````
 java src/MutFuzzer testinput.img 200 100 0.01
 ````